 ARTICLE VI.
 NOMINATIONS AND ELECTIONS

 Section 1.
 Nominations.
 The Vice President shall appoint a Nominating Committee of at least three members who shall be approved by the Board of Directors.
-The Nominating Committee shall submit nominees for all Board positions with the exception of Past President, President, Treasurer, Accommodations, Marketing, Past Seminar, and Seminar.
+The Nominating Committee shall submit nominees for all Board positions with the exception of Past President, President, Treasurer, Membership, Program, Accommodations, Marketing, Past Seminar, and Seminar.
 Nominations may be accepted until the time the candidates are presented to the Board of Directors, provided the consent of the nominee has been obtained.
 Only members in good standing are eligible to be nominated.

 Section 2.
 Elections.
 A quorum as defined in Article IV, Section 4 shall be necessary for election.
 Voting shall be conducted via electronic ballot distributed no later than May 1st.
 A current Officer who is not on the Nominating Committee shall be identified to accept ballots prior to the May member meeting.
 Election results shall be announced at the May member meeting of MW.